 Many scuba divers don’t consider their beloved activity dangerous, which can catch them off guard when asked about it during a life insurance application.
-That’s why we want to take a moment to discuss how scuba diving may affect the outcome of your application, as well as highlight a few other factors that may come into play given your scuba diving hobby.
+That’s why we want to take a moment to discuss how scuba diving may affect the outcome of your application and highlight a few other factors that may come into play, given your hobby.

 Questions that will be addressed in this article will include: